paulwizviz/go-web/README.md

 * [Go toolkit version 1.11 onwards](https://blog.golang.org/)

-* Node
+* Node (version depends on the web framework you are using)

 These are used to help you when you are editing codes in your scaffold.
 However, these are not to build your native and/or container apps.

 ## <a name="out-of-the-box">What do I get out-of-the-box when I create a scaffold</a>?

-You will get the following:
+When you derive a project directly from this template, you will get the following:

 * A layout based on [Standard Go Project Layout](https://github.com/golang-standards/project-layout);